eddieantonio/blog/_posts/2015-10-07-extending-javascript-number.md

 ~~~

 As for performance, it's up to the JavaScript engine (V8 or
-SpiderMonkey, or what-have-you) to optimize one approach over the other
+SpiderMonkey, or what-have-you) to optimize one approach over the other.
-faster than the other.

 The `for (let i of number)` syntax is read with the same intent as the
 classical for-loop, but with a minimal amount of tokens.
 Less tokens,